 The Graduate College requires a minimum grade-point average (GPA) of 3.00 to graduate with a PhD; however, the Department of Statistics and Actuarial Science requires a higher GPA of at least 3.40 to earn the PhD in statistics.
 This includes all courses used to meet degree requirements plus additional courses that are relevant to a student's program.

 PhD students complete required coursework, including four courses in one of four concentration areas: actuarial science/financial mathematics, biostatistics, data science, or probability/mathematical statistics (see the section titled "Concentration Areas" for area descriptions and course lists).
-They may take coursework or seminars in other departments to relate an area of specialization to other fields of knowledge, to acquire the ability to use electronic digital computing equipment, or to learn non-English language skills necessary for reading scientific journals and communicating with scholars in other languages.
+They may take coursework or seminars in other departments to relate an area of specialization to other fields of knowledge, acquire the ability to use electronic digital computing equipment, or learn non-English language skills necessary for reading scientific journals and communicating with scholars in other languages.

 PhD Qualifying Procedure